deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_16_2.png "🔼 Figure 2: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT based on calculating the top 15% of parameters.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.")

-> 🔼 Figure 2 shows the effect of pruning parameters identified by different methods (MathNeuro, Wanda, LAPE, and Random) on Llama 3.2 1B IT's performance across math (GSM8K) and non-math (MMLU and RACE) tasks.
+> 🔼 Figure 2 shows the effect of pruning parameters identified as important for math on both math and non-math performance for the Llama 3.2 1B IT model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT based on calculating the top 15% of parameters.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.